 Advice and Comments

 COV.
-18 USC 16(a) includes force against “person or property of another” but not one’s own property.
-PC 597(a) should not be found divisible between animals that are one’s own versus another’s property, and (b) involves neglect rather than recklessness.
+18 USC 16(a) includes force against “the person or property of another,” but not one’s own property.
+PC 597(a) is not divisible between animals that are one’s own versus another’s property.